alilloig/trade-wars/README.md

 This game was created for the **Sui Hackathon 2025**, and is currently at a POC/MVP stage.

 #### Available features
 1. Admin: create new Universes
+1. Players: join Trade Wars (get their overseer object)
-2. Players: join Universes
+1. Players: join Universe
-3. Players: use resources to upgrade resource mines
+1. Players: use resources to upgrade resource mines

 #### Upcoming features
 1. Trade resources with the game in exchange for Nova
-2. Trade resources directly with other players
+1. Trade resources directly with other players